-I have <n< th="">o interest to declare / to declare an interest> in respect of this report</n<> o interest to declare / to declare an interest> in respect of this report
+I have <no interest to declare / to declare an interest> in respect of this report

 Signed: Date:

 NAME: Councillor Heather Acton

-State natu ure of interest if any
+State natu re of interest if any

+have an interest you should seek advice as to whether it is appropriate to make a decision in his matter)

-For the re asons set out above, I agree the recommendation(s) in the report entitled
+For the rea asons set out above, I agree the recommendation(s) in the report entitled

-options w and reject any alternative hich are referred to but not recommended.
+options wh and reject any alternative nich are referred to but not recommended.

 Signed

-Cabinet M Member for Sustainability and Parking
+Cabinet M lember for Sustainability and Parking

 Date

-your decis re any additional comment which you would want actioned in connection with sion you should discuss this with the report author and then set out your below before the report and this pro-forma is returned to the Secretariat for g.
+your decis e any additional comment which you would want actioned in connection with sion you should discuss this with the report author and then set out your below before the report and this pro-forma is returned to the Secretariat for g.

 comment: